MarvinAguilar/TechCompanySimpleProject/README.md

 ### Features 🌟

-- ✨ Create new employee records, providing essential details like name, email, position, and department.
+- ✨ Create new employee records, providing essential details like name, email, about, position, and location.
 - 📄 View a list of all employees with a user-friendly and intuitive interface.
 - 📝 Update employee information, allowing you to edit and modify employee details as needed.
 - 🗑️ Delete employee records to keep your employee database up-to-date.